donald-pinckney/pacsolve/artifact/README.md

 > Expected result: All solves except `minnpm-pip` should succeed.
 > The `result-vanilla.json` and `result-minnpm-npm.json` files should both contain the solution graph of policy (1) above,
 > and `result-cargo.json` should contain the solution graph of policy (2) above.
+> When reading the result files, the solution graph node for `ms` contained inside `debug` is notated by its key being a subdirectory of `debug`.

 **Step 10:**